The spectrum of travelers! Know the kind of traveler you are

 The one who is in the least number of photographs, but clicks (or claims to click) the best ones.
 Out of all the types mentioned, he is the one most likely to have a travel blog.
 No group is complete without this guy.
 But if you don’t pose as he says, you might make him angry, resulting in a lot of cropping for you!

-Traveling will help you observe facets of your being that you could never see before.
-Travel as much as you can, as much as your life allows you to.
+Travel as much as you can, as much as your life allows you to, for you will observe facets of your being that you could never see before.
 Just remember, an intelligent traveler always takes contingencies into account.
 No matter what kind of traveler you are, always be safe and buy travel insurance.
-Any information, all the help you need, and whatever assistance you require is readily available today on the internet.
-So research and find a plan that best suits your requirements.
+Research and find a plan that best suits your requirements.
+A good plan will cost less and provide more.
+Always compare prices to make sure you are getting the most bang for your buck.
+You can check out travel insurance plans by Reliance General Insurance, here.
+Starting at INR 306, the plans cover medical expenses, loss of passport, trip delay/cancellation/interruption and much more!
+Any information, all the help you need, and whatever assistance you require, are readily available today on the internet.

-Be a smart traveler – all you need is the right attitude!
+So explore, and be a smart traveler – all you need is the right attitude!

-To know about some good travel insurance plans by Reliance General Insurance, click here.